OpenTalker/SadTalker/README.md

 > Kindly ensure to activate the audio as the default audio playing is incompatible with GitHub.

-More details to generate the 3d face can be founded [here](docs/face3d.md)

 #### Generating 4D free-view talking examples from audio and a single image